alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-28-rule-on-associating-with-kafirs.md

 category: [fatwas, walabara]
 note: false
 locale: en
-excerpt: "Loving the Kafirs, helping them in falsehood and considering them friends are major sins and means leading to disbelief in Allah.
+summary: "Loving the Kafirs, helping them in falsehood and considering them friends are major sins and means leading to disbelief in Allah.
 If a person helps them against the Muslims, this is association which is considered one of the forms of apostasy."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz